alefi/nestjs-microservices-interaction-solution/README.md

 ## Techniques

-This chapter contains minor notice regarding to approaches, and could be skipped.
+This chapter contains minor notice regarding to approaches.

-### gRPP
+### gRPС

 The microservices interact with each other using a direct gRpc call as a primary transport layer.
 However, there is an additional interaction method based on the BullMQ queues.
 As you can notice, there is a lot of code related to gRpc.
 But don't be afraid, most of that code is auto-generated, since the code in the repository is based on the code-first approach.
 [How to build types from protobuf files?](./packages/grpc/README.md)